tdilauro/Simplified-wiki/ContentSources.md

 ### Axis 360

 * We have a copy of the secret documentation.
-* Functional if uninspired.
-Seems to have every major feature we need.
+* Seems to have every major feature we need.

 ### Open Library